-And the question they are now seeking to answer could have lasting consequences for the way we think about the condition.
+The question they sought to answer through their project could have lasting consequences for the way we think about the condition.
 Could natural variation in hormones make anxiety more likely and affect the way people respond to treatment?

-Through previous research Bronwyn has shown in animals that sex hormones can affect the mechanism that controls fear.
+Through previous research Bronwyn had shown in animals that sex hormones can affect the mechanism that controls fear.

-She is now taking this study further – investigating whether natural variations in the hormone oestrogen can alter how women process fear, and testing whether oestrogen can make it more difficult to learn to manage fear.
+This time, she took that study further – to investigate whether natural variations in the hormone oestrogen can alter how women process fear, and test whether oestrogen can make it more difficult to learn to manage fear.

 Identifying what’s behind anxiety and depression